opethe1st/Myaml/readme.md

 -   value
 ```

 Right now, it only support strings as scalars.
-This will change in the future
+This could change in the future
 ```yaml
 string value
 ```